adigenova/wengan/README.md

 # Description

-**Wengan** is a new genome assembler that unlike most of the current long-reads assemblers avoid entirely the all-vs-all read comparison.
+**Wengan** is a new genome assembler that unlike most of the current long-reads assemblers avoids entirely the all-vs-all read comparison.
 The key idea behind **Wengan** is that long-read alignments can be **inferred by building paths** on a sequence graph.
-To achieve this, **Wengan** build a new sequence graph called the Synthetic Scaffolding Graph.
-The SSG is build from a spectrum of synthetic mate-pair libraries extracted from raw long-reads.
-Then, longer alignments are build by peforming a transitive reduction of the edges.
+To achieve this, **Wengan** builds a new sequence graph called the Synthetic Scaffolding Graph.
+The SSG is built from a spectrum of synthetic mate-pair libraries extracted from raw long-reads.
+Longer alignments are then built by peforming a transitive reduction of the edges.
-Another distinct feature of **Wengan** is that perform **self-validation** by following the read information. **Wengan** identify miss-assemblies at differents steps of the assembly process.
-For more information about the algorithmic ideas behind **Wengan** please read the preprint available on bioRxiv.
+Another distinct feature of **Wengan** is that it performs **self-validation** by following the read information. **Wengan** identifies miss-assemblies at differents steps of the assembly process.
+For more information about the algorithmic ideas behind **Wengan** please read the preprint available in bioRxiv.

-# Short-read Assembly
+# Short-read assembly

-**Wengan** uses a de bruijn graph assembler to build the assembly backbone from short-read data.
+**Wengan** uses a de Bruijn graph assembler to build the assembly backbone from short-read data.
 Currently, **Wengan** can use **Minia3**, **Abyss2** or **DiscoVarDenovo**.
-The recomended short-read coverage is **50-60X** of 150bp x 2 or 250bp x 2 short reads.
+The recommended short-read coverage is **50-60X** of 2 x 150bp or 2 x 250bp  reads.

 ## WenganM \[M\]

-This **Wengan** mode use the **Minia3** short-read assembler, this is the fastest mode of **Wengan** and can assemble a complete human genome in less than 210 CPU hours (~50Gb of RAM).
+This **Wengan** mode uses the **Minia3** short-read assembler.
+This is the fastest mode of **Wengan** and can assemble a complete human genome in less than 210 CPU hours (~50Gb of RAM).

 ## WenganA \[A\]

-This **Wengan** mode use the **Abyss2** short-read assembler, this is the lowest memory mode of **Wengan** and can assemble a complete human genome in less than 40Gb of RAM (~900 CPU hours).
+This **Wengan** mode uses the **Abyss2** short-read assembler, this is the lowest memory mode of **Wengan** and can assemble a complete human genome in less than 40Gb of RAM (~900 CPU hours).
 This assembly mode takes  ~2 days when using 20 CPUs on a single machine.

 ## WenganD \[D\]

-This **Wengan** mode use the **DiscovarDenovo** short-read assembler, this is the greedier memory mode of **Wengan** and for assembling a complete human genome need about 600Gb of RAM (~900 CPU hours).
+This **Wengan** mode uses the **DiscovarDenovo** short-read assembler, this is the greedier memory mode of **Wengan** and for assembling a complete human genome needs about 600Gb of RAM (~900 CPU hours).
 This assembly mode takes ~2 days when using 20 CPUs on a single machine.

 # Long-read presets

-The presets define several variables of the wengan pipeline execution and depends on the long-read technology used to sequence the genome.
+The presets define several variables of the wengan pipeline execution and depend on the long-read technology used to sequence the genome.
 The recommended long-read coverage is 30X.

 ## ontlon